mirage/mirage-www/tmpl/blog/mirage-entropy.md

 Playstation 3 game signatures can be forged.
 Sony [reused][schneier-sony] a single `k`-parameter, which is supposed to be "unique, unpredictable and secret", for every ECDSA signature they made.
 This lead to complete compromise of the signing keys.
-Admittedly, this not really a random number generator problem in itself, but it is where an RNG malfunction can lead.
+Admittedly, this is not really an RNG problem in itself, but it shows where such a malfunction can lead.

 These are only some of the most spectacular failures related to random numbers.
 For example, it is widely known in security circles that RNGs of embedded